konstellation-io/kdl-server/repo-cloner/README.md

 To do this, it checks periodically the projects collection in the database, to locate the ones that the user is included in.
 So, those who do not have a folder with the code, try to clone the repository.
-For this it is necessary that the user's public key is included in the platform where the repository is stored (github, gitlab, gitea etc), so that cloning through ssh is possible.
+For this it is necessary that the user's public key is included in the platform where the repository is stored (github, gitlab, etc), so that cloning through ssh is possible.

 ## Configuration